Kuldebar/atoning-unifex/README.md

 # Kuldebar's Preferred Addons and Mods for Turtle WoW

-A curated list for Turtle WoW players
+A curated list for Turtle WoW players centered around pfUI.
 *8/26/2025*
   ![Addons screenshot](https://github.com/Kuldebar/atoning-unifex/blob/84025aecbe422fc7137a052b486e2debdc6429cc/Addons.png)
 > **Note:** Check each link for installation guidance.
 All addons/mods here are compatible, but be cautious when selecting individual items to ensure requirements are met.